 Conventional Septic System Installation

 Professional conventional septic system installation built to last, designed to code, and backed by licensed engineers and certified installers.
-As a trusted local service provider, Septi Clear ensures every project meets local regulations and your specific needs.
+Call (503) 542-9660 to schedule your site evaluation across Oregon.

 5 Highlights on Conventional Septic System Installation

 • Full site evaluation included.
-Septi Clear conducts soil tests, perc tests, and hydraulic capacity assessments before any excavation begins, so your system is sized and sited correctly from day one.
+Septiclear Inc conducts soil tests, perc tests, and hydraulic capacity assessments before any excavation begins, so your system is sized and sited correctly from day one.

 • Licensed engineers design every system.
 Each conventional septic system installation is engineered to meet local health department permit requirements, setback rules, and loading rate specifications for your lot and soil type.